DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 ## Encryption/Decryption

-If you want someone to securely send you a GPG encrypted file you must send them your public key.
-First step to sharing your public key is exporting it:
+In order for someone to securely send you a GPG encrypted file you must send them your public key.
+In order to send your public key to someone, you must export it first:

 ```
 $ gpg --output my_pubkey.gpg --export dusan_dimitric@yahoo.com